OUTRAGED-droid/Outraged-rice-/README.md

 ## ⚖️ Disclaimer

 This repository contains my personal configuration files.
 Use them at your own risk.
 I am not responsible for any damage to your hardware, loss of data, or broken system configurations that may result from installing or modifying these files.
-Always backup your files before applying new configurations.cargo build --release --no-default-features --features wayland